-Another class of heavy-tailed prior densities which has been used to model wavelet coefficients (and which contains GGDs with $p \le 2$ as special cases) is that of Gaussian scale mixtures (GSM); see [2], [7], [17], and [45] for details.
+Another class of heavy-tailed prior densities which has been used to model wavelet coefficients (and which contains GGDs with $p \leq 2$ as special cases) is that of Gaussian scale mixtures (GSM); see [2], [7], [17], [45], for details.

 If (4) is hard to solve when $p(\theta)$ is a Gaussian prior, it becomes much harder when $p(\theta)$ is a heavy-tailed prior, such as a GGD or GSM.
-In this case, we no longer even have a "closedform" expression [such as (6)].
+In this case, we no longer even have a "closed form" expression (such as (6)).

-D. Sources of Difficulties
+D. The Sources of Difficulties

-The difficulty of solving (4) has two main sources.
+The difficulty of solving (4) has two main sources:

-- Matrix HW, unlike H alone, is not block-circulant (nor block-Toeplitz), thus, cannot be efficiently handled using FFT-based methods.
+- Matrix HW, unlike H alone, is not block-circulant (nor block-Toeplitz), thus cannot be efficiently handled using FFT-based methods.
 Even when W is orthogonal, HW is not.
-The presence of this matrix makes solving (4), even in the Gaussian case examined in Section II-B, a task that can only be achieved using iterative algorithms. - When the penalty $C(\boldsymbol{\theta})$ (equivalently, the log prior $-\log p(\boldsymbol{\theta})$) is not a quadratic function of $\boldsymbol{\theta}$, there is, in general,2 no close-form solution to (4).
+The presence of this matrix makes solving (4), even in the Gaussian case examined in II-B, a task that can only be achieved using iterative algorithms. - When the penalty $C(\theta)$ (equivalently, the log prior $-\log p(\theta)$) is not a quadratic function of θ , there is, in general2, no close-form solution to (4).